-Telesupervision, aka e-supervision, is defined as the use of video conferencing technologies to supervise graduate students or assistants remotely.
+Telesupervision, also known as e-supervision, is defined as the use of video conferencing technologies to supervise graduate students or assistants remotely.
 Supervisors can utilize video conferencing technologies to meet with students to discuss their objectives, assignments, and caseload, and to provide feedback.
 Supervision via video conferencing also allows supervisors to observe students working with clients or patients during live online sessions (telehealth sessions).

 What are the Benefits of Telesupervision for Universities?

 Telesupervision can help with clinical placements in a cost- and time-efficient manner.
-It can eliminate barriers such as distance, or bad weather conditions that supervisors might face in providing weekly supervision.
+It can eliminate barriers such as distance or bad weather conditions that supervisors might face in providing weekly supervision.
 Telesupervision can decrease travel time from facility to facility, allowing supervisors to focus on supervision itself.
-It can help with training more students, who live in remote areas or attend distance graduate programs.
-Video conferencing supervision allows universities to hire more qualified candidates to supervise students during a clinical practicum, as they can reach more geographic locations.
+It can also help with training more students, who may live in remote areas or attend distance graduate programs.
+Telesupervision allows universities to hire more qualified candidates to supervise students during a clinical practicum, as they can reach more geographic locations.

 What are Benefits of Telesupervision for Students?

 Telesupervision can help students with their clinical placements, especially if they live in remote areas.
 It can also provide a more consistent learning experience if other barriers prevent students from consistently attending brick and mortar clinics or university clinics.
-Telesupervision is found to increase communication between students and supervisors as they can instantly connect via video conferencing platform to discuss their clinical observations, needs and objectives in more detail without back and forth emailing.
+Telesupervision has been found to increase communication between students and supervisors, as they can instantly connect via video conferencing platforms to discuss their clinical observations, needs, and objectives in more detail, without back and forth emailing.
 Students may also benefit financially from telesupervision, as it eliminates costs associated with traveling.